Azure-Samples/active-directory-dotnet-webapp-roleclaims/README.md

   ],
 ```

-### Step 3: Create an Admin user by adding an Application Owner

-1. While still in the Azure Portal, navigate to the Owners tab of your application.
-1. Add at least one user as an application owner.
-The sample application assigns any user that is an Owner the Application Role of "Admin."
-This allows you to login as an admin initially and begin assigning roles to other users.

-Note: The Owner to Admin Role assignment is implemented in the sample itself, not by Azure AD.

-### Step 4:  Configure the sample to use your Azure AD tenant
+### Step 3:  Configure the sample to use your Azure AD tenant

 1. Open the solution in Visual Studio 2013.
 2. Open the `web.config` file.
 4. Find the app key `ida:ClientId` and replace the value with the Client ID for the application from the Azure portal.
 5. Find the app key `ida:AppKey` and replace the value with the key for the application from the Azure portal.
+6. Find the app key `ida:Tenant` and replace the value with the domain of your tenant.
 6. If you changed the base URL of the TodoListWebApp sample, find the app key `ida:PostLogoutRedirectUri` and replace the value with the new base URL of the sample.
+7. In `Startup.Auth.cs`, comment out or delete the lines corresponding to the multi-tenant version of the sample, which are marked by comments.
+You'll have to change the value for the `Authority` to the single-tenant version, and delete the lines relating to `TokenValidationParameters`.

-### Step 5:  Run the sample
+### Step 4:  Run the sample

 Clean the solution, rebuild the solution, and run it!
-Explore the sample by signing in, navigating to different pages, adding tasks, signing out, etc.  Create several user accounts in the Azure Management Portal, and assign them different roles using the application owner account you created.
+Explore the sample by signing in, navigating to different pages, adding tasks, signing out, etc.  Create several user accounts in the Azure Management Portal, and assign them different roles by navigating to the "Users" tab of your application in the Azure Portal.
+You will need to assign users to the Admin role in order to view the Roles page of the application.
 Create a Security Group in the Azure Management Portal, add users to it, and again add roles to it using an Admin account.
 Explore the differences between each role throughout the application, namely the Tasks and Roles pages.

 ## Deploy this Sample to Azure